By Dr. Rajugopal Gubbi and Prabha Mysore

 Owing to the issues described so far, parents in the rural area are naturally not inclined to send their children to government schools.
 In the recent past, alternatives in the form of second and third tier private schools have sprung up at a decent pace.
 Parents who can afford to send their children to these schools are not thinking twice about it.
 Thus the enrolment in government schools has rapidly declined and is largely confined to children from the poorest of families.
 This has resulted in a vicious cycle of closure of many schools, reduction in the number of teachers in many others, declining motivation among the remaining teachers, deteriorating infrastructure and a general state of hopelessness pervading the education department over the future of government schools.
 All these in turn are generously contributing to further reduction in the enrolment.

-As a natural consequence of all these issues, the reading , writing and basic arithmetic skills among our rural primary school children is deteriorating at an alarming rate with each passing year.
+As a natural consequence of all these issues, the reading , writing and basic arithmetic skills among our rural primary school children are deteriorating at an alarming rate with each passing year.

 Read about Technology for rural schools in our next blog.